The Judy's: Original personnel

 The band was founded by four Pearland High School students: Sam Hugh Roush (a guitar, vocals) (Pearland '80), David B. Bean, (songwriter, vocals, guitars, keyboards) (Pearland '80), Dane Cessac (né Dane Urshel Cessac; born 1962) (Pearland '80), drums, vocals, and Jeff Walton (Pearland '81) (bass, vocals).
 Roush, while a senior in high school, died January 9, 1980, from a one-car accident near his home while driving home from school band practice. days earlier, The Judy's had recorded its debut single, "Teenage Hangups."
 Sam's father, an educator in the Houston Public Schools, was a former musician in the Air Force Band at Connally Air Force Base in Waco, Texas.
 After Roush's death, The Judy's continued as a trio.

 After The Judy's first disbanded, Bean, in 1983, recorded a solo EP album titled Modomusic and Walton, in 1983, recorded a solo album titled Danger Boy.
 Both Bean and Walton continue to make music professionally.

 Discography

 Filmography

-The 1988 film, Married to the Mob, used the song "Ghost in a Bikini," composed by David Dean from The Judy's 1985 Moo album.
+The 1988 film, Married to the Mob, used the song "Ghost in a Bikini," composed by David Bean from The Judy's 1985 Moo album.

 Documentary

-The Judy's is a short 2003 documentary on YouTube by Louis Black of The Austin Chronicle.
+The Judys is a short 2003 documentary on YouTube by Elizabeth Skadden.